 (C) Records.

-(i) The licensee shall maintain all information that supports the reports required by this paragraph concerning each transfer to a general licensee for inspection by the agency in accordance with subsection (mm) of this section.
+(i) The licensee shall maintain all information that supports the reports required by this paragraph concerning each transfer to a general licensee for inspection by the department in accordance with subsection (mm) of this section.

-(ii) The licensee who transferred the material shall retain each record of transfer of radioactive material until the agency terminates each license that authorizes the activity that is subject to the recordkeeping requirement.
+(ii) The licensee who transferred the material shall retain each record of transfer of radioactive material until the department terminates each license that authorizes the activity that is subject to the recordkeeping requirement.

 (dd) Modification, suspension, and revocation of licenses.

 (1) The terms and conditions of all licenses shall be subject to revision or modification.
-A license may be modified, suspended or revoked by reason of amendments to the Act, by reason of rules in this chapter, or orders issued by the agency.
+A license may be modified, suspended or revoked by reason of amendments to the Act, by reason of rules in this chapter, or orders issued by the department .

 (2) Any license may be revoked, suspended, or modified, in whole or in part, for any of the following: